Wurst-Imperium/WurstClient.net/wiki/Contributing/index.md

 GitHub made a beginner-friendly Git tutorial at <a href="http://try.github.io/" target="_blank">try.github.io</a> that can teach you most of the things you'll need in only about 15 minutes.

 And while you're at it, [make a **GitHub account**](https://github.com/) if you don't have one yet.
 You'll need that later so that you can fork the Wurst-Client repository, make Pull Requests, etc.

+In terms of software, you should be using **Eclipse LUNA** as your IDE and **Windows 10** as your operating system.
+If you use a different software or a different operating system, you will likely need to do some things differently and you might run into issues that this tutorial can't help you with.